 Take Down Notice and Enquiry Form for IWM Website

-Please contact us in the event that you are the owner of the copyright or related rights in any of the material on this website, or in a publication or broadcast to which IWM has provided material from its collections,
+Please contact us in the event that you are the owner of the copyright or related rights in any of the material on this website, or in a publication or broadcast to which IWM has provided material,

 - and you believe that the material may be subject to a third party ownership or another legal claim,

 - or you believe that use of this material infringes your intellectual property or any other rights.

 We will withdraw the material from our website upon receipt of your written objection and our initial verification of your complaint, while the matter is investigated.
 Your objection will be acknowledged within seven working days of receipt.